Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The concentration of ownership is an obstacle to a diverse and broadly representative media landscape.
+Concentration of ownership is an obstacle to a diverse and broadly representative media landscape.
 There are four daily newspapers, but the print sector is dominated by two powerful families that publish the leading dailies and numerous smaller periodicals.
 Most of the country depends on privately owned television and radio networks for news, and ownership in the broadcast sector is also highly concentrated.
-The Telecorporación Salvadoreña owns three of the five national television networks, in addition to a host of radio stations.
+The Telecorporación Salvadoreña (TCS) owns three of the five national television networks, in addition to a host of radio stations.
 Community radio has been stifled by the restrictive provisions of the Telecommunications Law.
-Some 23 percent of the population accessed the internet in 2013, and there were no reported government restrictions on the medium.
+Some 30 percent of the population accessed the internet in 2014, and there were no reported government restrictions on the medium.
 Online newspapers such as El Faro and ContraPunto are known for their independent investigative journalism.

-Limited resources prevent many media outlets from producing to their full capacity, and reporters often exercise self-censorship to avoid offending media owners, editors, and government officials.
+However, a lack of resources inhibits many media outlets’ operations, and reporters often exercise self-censorship to avoid offending media owners, editors, and government officials.
 This problem is particularly pernicious in connection with government press advertising.
-Although exact data are not publicly available, government advertising represents a substantial percentage of outlets’ revenue, creating an incentive for publishers to avoid antagonizing officials.
+Although exact figures are unknown, government advertising represents a substantial percentage of outlets’ revenue, creating an incentive for publishers to avoid antagonizing officials.